MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/conditional-access-windows-defender-advanced-threat-protection.md

 - IT Admin: For more information on how to enabling auto-enrollment, see [Windows Enrollment](https://docs.microsoft.com/intune/windows-enroll#enable-windows-10-automatic-enrollment)
 - End-user: For more information on how to enroll your Windows 10 device in Intune, see [Enroll your Windows 10 device in Intune](https://docs.microsoft.com/intune-user-help/enroll-your-w10-device-access-work-or-school)
-- End-user alternative: For more information on joining an Azure AD domain, see[Set up Azure Active Directory joined devices](https://docs.microsoft.com/en-us/azure/active-directory/device-management-azuread-joined-devices-setup).
+- End-user alternative: For more information on joining an Azure AD domain, see [Set up Azure Active Directory joined devices](https://docs.microsoft.com/en-us/azure/active-directory/device-management-azuread-joined-devices-setup).